tomHapke/Returning-Random-Walk/README.md

 # ReturningRandomWalk
-project for computations and simulations concerning returning-random-walks on graphs and transition matrices
+Project for computations and simulations concerning returning-random-walks on graphs and transition matrices

 This project contains:
 - a **Graph** class to represent weighted graphs, initialize graphs from adjacency matrices and create adjacency matrices vise versa